 - eggs - at room temperature

-- mixed spices -cinnamon, nutmeg, cloves
+- mixed spice -cinnamon, nutmeg, cloves

-- bicarb of soda
+- bicarb of soda - not baking powder!

 - icing sugar - well sifted to avoid lumps